-Our current system is broken, and people across the political spectrum are angry.
+Our current system is broken and corrupt, and people across the political spectrum are angry.
 Republicans have weaponized this anger by promising change, even if it’s rooted in fascist policies.
 They capitalize on frustrations by targeting scapegoats like immigrants, falsely claiming that deportations will improve lives.
-In response, Democrats villainize these voters as hateful and racist (which they are), rather than addressing the deeper struggles that fuel their anger.
-People are living paycheck to paycheck and feeling hopeless.
-The real enemy isn’t immigrants or Republicans (though they are currently a problem)—it’s the billionaires and corporations hoarding wealth at the expense of everyday people.
+In response, Democrats villainize these voters as hateful and racist (which they are) rather than addressing the deeper struggles that fuel their anger.
+People are living paycheck to paycheck, feeling hopeless, and being abused by late-stage capitalism, and Democrats are not offering an alternative.

 Why a Labor Party?